18F/handbook/_pages/how-we-work/equipment.md

 1. Click `Equipment Services`
 1. Click `Hardware`

+Note that, per policy [OAS P 9900.1](https://www.gsa.gov/cdnstatic/OAS_P_9900.1_Government_Furnished_Equipment_for_Use_Outside_GSA_Agency_Worksites_%28Signed_4-8-2014%29_%28Rev._11-19-2015%29.pdf#page=2),

+> GSA will not provide a government furnished print output device, GSA furnished internet connection, or other equipment or services, beyond the laptop and headset...for use by employees working at locations other than GSA office workspaces.

 ## Equipment to accommodate disability

 GSA provides equipment to accommodate an injury or disability under these conditions: